The Knitting Project

 Apologies: Susan Jones, Anwen Hill, Jenny Church, Diane Britt, Lynda Hawkins, Sally Keene, Carol Boyes, Jenni Jones-Annetts, Dawn Cole, Susan Masters, Karen Masters, Victoria Roper.

 It was reported that Kate was no longer able to coordinate this and we would need to complete it ourselves.
-The key challenges are (1) to reach everyone to get them to bring in their rectangles (2) everyone to
+The key challenges are:

 We have received around 200 rectangles to date.
 These are of differing sizes.